- Download our Moving to Egypt Guide (PDF)

 Most expats working in Egypt are based in Cairo.
-As Egypt’s largest city, it is also the location with the most employment opportunities and thus plays host to a more conspicuous American and European population.
+As Egypt’s largest city, it is also the location with the most employment opportunities and plays host to a more conspicuous expat population.

-However, unemployment levels are high and expats may have a hard time finding a job.
+That said, unemployment levels are high, and expats may have a hard time finding a job.
 Still, there are a few positions where a foreigner may find a niche.

 Job market in Egypt